 In the foreground, the Urso's brand new rally red 1973 Plymouth Satellite station wagon.

-Gus had a childlike quality that was almost anarchic.
+Gus sometimes had a childlike quality that was almost anarchic.
 I marveled as he ran across the front lawn and then leapt up the stairs onto the porch.
 His family and ours rocked with laughter.
 My parents introduced us.
 I was about six years old at the time and accustomed to being completely ignored by adults whenever they gathered around.
-Gus, however, looked at me straight in the eye and asked, “So, Jack, what do you think of the neighborhood?”
+Gus, however, looked at me straight in the eye and asked, “So Jack, what do you think of the neighborhood?”

 I paused – I didn’t have a response.
-One, because I didn’t know I should have an opinion about my neighborhood; two, because no adult ever asked me for my opinion; and three, because no one ever called me Jack, but rather the more juvenile “Jackie,” a name which I still rue to this day.
+One, because I didn’t know I should have an opinion about my neighborhood; two, because no adult ever asked me for my opinion; and three, because no one ever called me Jack, but rather by the more juvenile “Jackie,” a name which I still rue to this day.

 In one simple sentence Gus Lascaris became my favorite adult.
 Plus, walking over a car was pretty freakin’ awesome to a six year old.

 Gus looked like a cross between Groucho Marx and Gabe Kaplan in Welcome Back, Kotter.
 He had a head of thick black hair, bushy eyebrows, and a full, fat mustache.
 A pair of black, horn-rimmed glasses completed the ensemble.
 Georgia, his ever-patient wife, was a classy, socially active lady cut from the same cloth as Eleanor Roosevelt – intelligent and concerned about others.
 In contrast to Gus’ anarchic antics, Georgia was a placid, cool presence.